ARM-software/AVH/DoxyGen/overview/src/main.md

 \mainpage Introduction

-**\prj_name** provides simulation models, software tooling, and infrastructure that can be integrated into [**CI/CD**](https://en.wikipedia.org/wiki/CI/CD) and [**MLOps**](https://en.wikipedia.org/wiki/MLOps) development flows. **\prj_name** supports the software development cycle of embedded, IoT, and ML applications and provides essential components for effective test and validation environments. **\prj_name** is flexible and can run any [**RTOS**](https://en.wikipedia.org/wiki/Real-time_operating_system) that is designed for Cortex-M or bare metal code that interacts with the processor. **\prj_name** offers a comprehensive tool integration along with resources for software developers and can therefore run complex applications and software integration tests.
+**Arm Virtual Hardware (AVH)** provides simulation models, software tooling, and infrastructure that can be integrated into [**CI/CD**](https://en.wikipedia.org/wiki/CI/CD) and [**MLOps**](https://en.wikipedia.org/wiki/MLOps) development flows.

+AVH supports the software development cycle of embedded, IoT, and ML applications and provides essential components for effective test and validation environments.
+Arm Virtual Hardware is flexible and can run any [**RTOS**](https://en.wikipedia.org/wiki/Real-time_operating_system) that is designed for Cortex-M or bare metal code that interacts with the processor.

+Arm Virtual Hardware offers a comprehensive tool integration along with resources for software developers and can therefore run complex applications and software integration tests.
 A potential workload could be a [**sensor-fusion**](https://en.wikipedia.org/wiki/Sensor_fusion) Machine Learning (ML) application that connects to the Internet via an IoT operating system.

-**\prj_name** consists of the following components:
+**Arm Virtual Hardware** consists of the following components:

-  - **\prj_name Targets (VHT)** are precise [**simulation models**](https://en.wikipedia.org/wiki/Simulation) of Cortex-M device sub-systems and are designed for complex software verification and testing.
+  - **Arm Virutal Hardware Targets** are precise [**simulation models**](https://en.wikipedia.org/wiki/Simulation) of Cortex-M device sub-systems and are designed for complex software verification and testing.
 It allows [**simulation-based test automation**](https://en.wikipedia.org/wiki/Test_automation) of various software workloads, including unit tests, integration tests, and fault injection.

-  - **\prj_name Services** provide a cloud-native infra-structure for software test and validation.
+  - **Arm Virtual Hardware Services** provide a cloud-native infra-structure for software test and validation.
 These \prj_name services can be integrated into various **CI/CD** and **MLOps** environments that range from GitHub to on-premise IT infrastructure.
-The Arm VHT services will be available via the AWS Marketplace (and later also via other Cloud Service providers).
+The Arm Virtual Hardware services will be available via the AWS Marketplace (and later also via other Cloud Service providers).

-  - **\prj_name Developer Resources** gives you access to interface drivers that map to virtual targets and physical hardware along with Python scripts for I/O simulation.
-The documentation explains how to integrate Arm VHT into typical **CI/CD** environments.
+  - **Arm Virtual Hardware Developer Resources** gives you access to interface drivers that map to virtual targets and physical hardware along with Python scripts for I/O simulation.
+The documentation explains how to integrate Arm Virtual Hardware Targets into typical **CI/CD** environments.
 Usage examples show typical usage cases and range from audio processing, ML algorithm testing, up to IoT applications that interface to Cloud Service providers.

-  - **Software Development Environments** with Arm VHT integration are also available. \prj_name is an integral part of the Keil MDK Professional Edition that is a comprehensive software tool suite for creating Cortex-M-based applications and related validation and test processes.
+  - **Software Development Environments** with Arm Virtual Hardware Targets integration are also available. \prj_name is an integral part of the Keil MDK Professional Edition that is a comprehensive software tool suite for creating Cortex-M-based applications and related validation and test processes.
 In future, the next-generation Keil Studio will also integrate \prj_name.

 \image html "vht_overview.png" "\prj_name - Components"